JoyBassie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Write a script that converts a number from base 2 to base 10.
+Create a script that creates a new global variable.

-The number in base 2 is stored in the environment variable BINARY The script should display the number in base 10, followed by a new line
+Name: BEST
+Value: School